mina-genee/linkedin-newsletter.skill/README.md

 *   **Change the Design:** Open the `email_template.html` file in any basic text editor (like Notepad or TextEdit).
 You can change the hex color codes (like `#FFFFFF` for white) or swap out the fonts without breaking the AI's logic.
 *   **Change the AI's Instructions:** If you want the AI to summarize differently (e.g., "focus more on AI news," or "write it in a funny tone"), just open the `SKILL.md` file and type your new instructions in plain English.
 *   **Share your changes:** If you create a great new color scheme or rule set, go to your Terminal and run:
     ```bash
     gemini skills package ./
     ```
+    This creates a new `.skill` file that you can send to your friends or team so they can use your exact version!
+    ```bash
+    gemini skills package ./
+    ```